JhonnyJason/gitmodules-handler/README.md

 # gitmodules-file-handler
-Module to help read and write to .gitmodules file
+Module to help read and write to .gitmodules file.

 This module takes a path to a .gitmodules file, then it provides the abilities to remove, add and alter the submodule sections therein.